 - Willingness to share your knowledge with others (we don't ask for state secrets but a general willingness to be open and help others when possible).

-To officially become a member of the WPS please first read the FAQ then register here.
+To officially become a member of the WPS please register at our store located here.
 Pro membership is $20 per year.